GICSAFePhD/RailML/Layouts/Example_4/Readme.md

 - **Simplification by vertical inheritance**

     In Figure 21, vertical inheritance was applied when the B signals of the Sw03 and Sw04 were moved to the signals H126 y H129, respectively.
-These signals B, apparently were not created, because of the RNA when analysing the switches, applying Algorithm 8 explained in section IV.
+These signals B were not created because of the RNA when analysing the switches, applying Algorithm 8 explained in section IV.
 SIGNALLING SIMPLIFICATION of [[1]](#references), literal A.

 - **Simplification by horizontal inheritance**